skychew/LearningAI-MyJourney/README.md

 I am <a href="https://www.linkedin.com/in/skychew/">Sky</a> this is the brain dump of my AI learning resources that is useful to document.

 **For Non-Technical Managers**</br>
-Starting with Keywords is useful
+Starting with Keywords is useful</br>
-Transformers
+Transformers,
-LLMS
+LLMS,
-Agents
+Agents,
 Prompting

 **TECHNICAL**</br>